 Can prostate cancer be prevented?

-The exact cause of prostate cancer is not known, so it is not possible to prevent most cases of the disease.
+The exact cause of prostate cancer is not known, so it isn’t possible to prevent most cases of the disease.
 But based on what we do know, there are some things you can do that might lower your risk of prostate cancer.

 Body weight, physical activity, and diet

-- Eat at least 2½ cups of a wide variety of vegetables and fruits each day.
+- Eating at least 2½ cups of a wide variety of vegetables and fruits each day.

-For more information, see our document, American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention.
+For more information, see American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention.

 Vitamin, mineral, and other supplements

-Some earlier studies suggested that taking supplements of vitamin E or the mineral selenium might lower prostate cancer risk.
-But in a large study (known as SELECT), neither vitamin E nor selenium was found to lower prostate cancer risk.
-In fact, men taking the vitamin E supplements were later found to have a slightly higher risk of prostate cancer.
+Some earlier studies had suggested that taking supplements of vitamin E or the mineral selenium might lower prostate cancer risk.
+But in a large study, neither vitamin E nor selenium was found to lower prostate cancer risk.

 Several studies are now looking at the possible effects of soy proteins (called isoflavones) on prostate cancer risk.
 The results of these studies are not yet available.